learning-zone/angular-basics/notes/angular.md

 * ng generate service my-new-service: add a service to your application
 3. **Running the Project:** ng serve

-#### Q. What is Ng-Content?
+#### Q. What is Ng-Content/Content Projection?
 The `<ng-content></ng-content>` tag as a placeholder for dynamic content, then when the template is parsed Angular will replace that placeholder tag with your content.

 They are used to create configurable components.
 This means the components can be configured depending on the needs of its user.
-This is well known as Content Projection.
+This is well known as **Content Projection**.
 Components that are used in published libraries make use of <ng-content> to make themselves configurable.
 Example
 ```html
 <!-- project-content.html -->